 AccessMedicine Images: Tens of thousands of photos and illustrations to aid in visual diagnosis are available to save and download to presentations for educational purposes.
 You can view, favorite, and download images without losing your place in the text.
 Full AMA citations for the images are included.

-The AIDS Poster Collection consists of 625 posters from 44 countries.
+The AIDS Poster Collection consists of posters from dozens of countries.
 The posters were issued by a variety of institutions and organizations to educate and warn people about AIDS and to offer advice and information in visual form.

 A digital library of freely available teaching materials for health sciences education.
 It is designed to facilitate the sharing of a wide variety of high-quality, freely available multimedia resources.